The GENIUS Act: Everything You Need to Know About America’s First Crypto Law

 What Does the GENIUS Act Mean for the Crypto Industry?

-If it becomes law, the GENIUS Act promises to bring federal oversight to stablecoins, which could have a major impact on the broader crypto industry.
-By setting clear rules and consumer protections, the bill aims to instill confidence in a sector that has seen a lot of instability — particularly in the last few years.
+The GENIUS Act promises to bring federal oversight to stablecoins, which could have a major impact on the broader crypto industry.
+By setting clear rules and consumer protections, the law aims to instill confidence in a sector that has seen a lot of instability — particularly in the last few years.

 In 2022, crypto suffered a damaging blow in the wake of the FTX collapse and subsequent imprisonment of its founder Sam Bankman-Fried, with investors losing billions of dollars at the time.
 That same year, the stablecoin, terra, collapsed when the mechanisms used to maintain its value failed.
 These events shook consumer faith in cryptocurrencies and discredited the entire industry, triggering a crypto winter.